tomrndom/osf-website/site/projects/services/index.md

         <h3 class="fix-h3">Trademark & Legal Support</h3>
         <p class="fix-h5">Always read the fine print.
 Our expert legal team is here to handle the paperwork, secure global trademarks and make sure all of the details are buttoned up.</p>
         <h3 class="fix-h3">Other Services</h3>
         <p class="fix-h5">Each project has specific needs and goals that the OSF team is here to support.
-Depending on market need and project funding, there are many other services that our team can offer.
-Examples include specialized events specifically for the project , a project branded presence at other industry events, product or professional certification, and a dedicated marketplace. </p>
+Depending on community needs, there are many other services that our team can offer, and we are ready to customize the deliverables based on the community’s needs.
+In addition to the above listed services, examples include contributor on-boarding, product or professional certification, and a dedicated marketplace. </p>
       </div>
       <div class="column">
         <img src="/images/about/picture3.jpg" id="about-s1-id-pic3" alt="not found">